News

 On Thursday May 30, 2019, Friedolin Merhout successfully defended his dissertation titled: “Consequences and Corrections of Misperceptions in Intergroup Relations”.
 His committee consisted of: Christopher Bail (Chair), Stephen Vaisey, Kieran Healy, Martin Ruef, and Lynn Smith-Lovin. read more about Merhout Defends PhD. »

 Molly Copeland has been named the 2018-2019 Vorsanger-Smith Scholar.
 The Vorsanger-Smith Scholar Award is presented annually to recognize overall excellence in the graduate program.
 Excellence is assessed for all areas of performance in the programs, including coursework, examinations, professional presentations, publications and awards, evaluated contributions as teaching and/or research assistants and departmental citizenship.
-The award consists of the honorary designation during the following academic year as the… read more about Copeland named Vorsanger-Smith Scholar »
+The award consists of the honorary designation during the following academic… read more about Copeland named Vorsanger-Smith Scholar »

 Starting in August 2019, Simon Brauer will be a Postdoctoral Fellow at the Institute for Advanced Studies in Culture at the University of Virginia.
 This is through the Moral Ecology Fellowship, through which he will be analyzing the National Survey of Moral Formation, a survey of more than 3,000 pairs of parents and their teenage children. read more about Brauer Accepts Postdoc Position at the IASC at the University of Virginia »